LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 * `.innerHTML`: retrieves or sets the HTML structure inside an element, including any tags.
 It's useful for inserting or extracting HTML content with tags.

     :::danger ⛔ Security risk
-    Directly setting the `.innerHTML` property of a selected element on your page with untrusted input (e.g. from an input field) can lead to **Cross-Site Scripting (XSS)** attacks.
+    Directly setting the `.innerHTML` property of a selected element on your page with untrusted input (e.g. from an input field) can lead to **Cross-Site Scripting (XSS) attacks**.
 Attackers can inject malicious scripts into your webpage, which can execute when the modified content is rendered.
 You should at least sanitize the input before assigning it to the `.innerHTML` property.
     :::
-    Additionally, setting the `.innerHTML` property with a long HTML string can make your code harder to read and maintain.
+    Additionally, setting the `.innerHTML` property with a long HTML string can make your code **harder to read and maintain**.
 It is better to use DOM manipulation methods (see further) to create and modify HTML elements programmatically.

 * `.value`: is used for input fields (e.g. `<input>`, `<textarea>`, ...).
-It retrieves the user input of the field or sets a value to the field .
+It retrieves the user input of the field or sets a value to the field.

 #### Reading content